A star flutist is paid $64,451 less than her male counterpart. So she’s suing.

 This week, Rowe will enter mediation with the BSO aimed at resolving the conflict before it goes to court.

 Speaking publicly for the first time about the lawsuit, Rowe says her case has far-reaching implications.
-Her lawsuit will be the first against an orchestra to test Massachusetts’ new equal-pay law, its outcome potentially affecting women across the U.S. workforce who are paid less than their male colleagues.
+Her lawsuit will be the first against an orchestra to test Massachusetts’s new equal-pay law, its outcome potentially affecting women across the U.S. workforce who are paid less than their male colleagues.

 “Money is the one thing that we can look to to measure people’s value in an organization,” Rowe says.
 “You look at the number of women that graduate from conservatories and then you look at the number of women in the top leadership positions in orchestras, and it’s not 50-50 still.
 Women need to see equality, and they need to see fairness in order to believe that that’s possible.”

 Ferrillo doesn’t just sit next to Rowe in the woodwind section.
 They’re musically joined at the hip, whether dancing across Debussy or the second movement of Beethoven’s Sixth.
-They’re also friends and admirers.
+They’re also friends and mutual admirers.

 They both know what it takes to earn a prominent spot in such a competitive field.
 Both attended music school, paid their own way to travel to auditions while in their 20s and dealt with rejection.
 It took Ferrillo 10 years and 22 tries to earn his first symphony position, as second oboe in the San Francisco Symphony in 1985.